kevintruman/test-school-app-microservice/README.md

 as the main service of the application

 #### - fe-app
-as the web application, open in http://localhost:8094/
+as the web application using Vaadin framework, open in http://localhost:8094/

 ## Required